Hormonal Contraceptive Agents/Bosentan Interactions

 What you should do about this interaction:

 You should not rely on a hormonal contraceptive agent as your only method of birth control while taking bosentan.
 Discuss birth control options with the doctor that prescribed bosentan for you and with your gynecologist (OB/GYN).
 Be sure to undergo a pregnancy test every month.
-If you think that you may be pregnant, contact your doctor right away.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+If you think that you may be pregnant, contact your doctor right away.Emergency contraceptives may be less effective also.
+You may need a larger dose than normal.
+Discuss the dose and the need to confirm that you do not become pregnant with a pregnancy test with your healthcare professional.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 - 2.van Giersbergen PL, Halabi A, Dingemanse J. Pharmacokinetic interaction between bosentan and the oral contraceptives norethisterone and ethinyl estradiol.
 Int J Clin Pharmacol Ther 2006 Mar;44(3):113-8.